Lionsberg/lionsberg-wiki/Lionsberg Community Information/Groups/Education/Enablers, Advocates and Facilitators.md

 # Enablers, Advocates and Facilitators
 Hierarchal organizations with a commander or leader in the top-most position are standard for the old world way of organizing human activity.
 It has many drawbacks.
 Such a top-most person can be creul, unethical, myopic, unimaginative, impractical, selfish.
-As we build our social interactions and processes, we want to avoid such disasters.
-On the other hand, councils can be slow to make decisions and may not guarantee all relevant ideas will be given due consideration.
+As we build our social architecture, we want to avoid such disasters.

+Are councils a good alternative?
+They can be slow to make decisions and may not guarantee all relevant ideas will be given due consideration.

 Training for this top-most role will ideally give people and councils the skills and insights to enable individuals, advocate for them (resources and connections), and facilitate group discussions and activities.